Courses Available Online, Virtually and Classroom

 4. How do I ensure I answer the questions fully and not go off on a tangent?

-In this blog we will have a look at points 1 and 2.
+In this blog, we will have a look at points 1 and 2.

 1) What are the arrangements on exam day?

 You will be informed of the date, venue and time of the exam.
 The NGC exam(s) usually start at 9.30am so make sure you arrive in good time for the start – you don’t want to turn up all flustered with minutes to go.
-Therefore make sure you plan your journey to the venue with this in mind and have all the practical details covered you know exactly where you are going in advance including the room where the exam is taking place.
+Therefore make sure you plan your journey to the venue with this in mind and have all the practical details covered so you know exactly where you are going in advance including the room where the exam is taking place.

 If something unexpected happens on the way to the venue or you feel ill then still try to get to the venue on time.
 Make sure you inform the invigilator (there are usually two invigilators) of the situation as soon as you arrive.
-NEBOSH operates a “Requests for Special Considerations” policy
+NEBOSH operates a “Requests for Special Considerations” policy.

 Reasonable adjustments